 Unification of National Ideology

-As a believer of the Legalism, Qin Shi Huang commanded to burn many books in order to reach a consensus, except those were relevant to people’s livelihood and management.
+As a believer of Legalism, Qin Shi Huang commanded to burn many books to reach a consensus, except those were relevant to people’s livelihood and management.

 Hundreds of intellectuals from other philosophical schools, except the Legalism, were executed as well.

-This behavior has long been criticized by many historians that considered him as a tyrant.
+This behavior has long been criticized by many historians that considered him a tyrant.